-To help get you started, we compiled a quick list of the most most frequently asked questions that businesses have about solar.
+To help get you started, we compiled a quick list of the most frequently asked questions businesses have about solar.
 While hardly comprehensive, there’s enough here to get your wheels turning.
 As always, we’re standing by to answer any questions you may have about solar and your business.

 Commercial Solar FAQ